-A bi-directional bridge, Wormhole seeks to facilitate the movement of quickly and cheaply tokenized assets across blockchains by tapping into Solana's high-speed and low-cost structural advantages.
+A bi-directional bridge, Wormhole seeks to facilitate the movement of tokenized assets quickly and cheaply across blockchains by tapping into Solana's high-speed and low-cost structural advantages.

-Solanas's goal for Wormhole was to solve common issues with decentralized finance (DeFi), such as high gas fees, price slippage, and network congestion.
+Solana's goal for Wormhole was to solve common issues with decentralized finance (DeFi), such as high gas fees, price slippage, and network congestion.
 When it launched in 2020, it offered a decentralized way to bridge ERC-20 and SPL between Ethereum and Solana.
 Nowadays, Solana Wormhole allows crypto transfer among 17 chains.